 So what’s my take on this?

 Well, gaming in the business world isn’t anything new.
 We have been using techniques such as FREE, loyalty points, membership rewards, lucky draws, refer-a-friends, and other similar mechanics to encourage greater spend, higher number of referrals, and increased profit per customer.

-Through applying the principles of game mechanics, one can make the experience more immersive than transactional while deepening engagement with one’s customer.
-Embracing the principles of game mechanics require us to understand and consider elements of “play” from the perspective of the customer/user.
-Make it worth their time, effort, and emotional investment, and think beyond campaign-oriented short-term rewards.
+By applying the principles of game mechanics, you can make the experience more immersive than transactional while deepening engagement with one’s customer.

-Ultimately though, it is important to think about how implementing gaming elements help to contribute to one’s customer equity – whether directly or indirectly so.
-Consider how relevant a particular game is to your brand positioning and values.
+Ultimately though, it is important to think about how implementing gaming elements help to contribute to your customer equity – whether directly or indirectly so.
+In that regard, you should consider how relevant a particular game is to your brand positioning and values.

 Like in any marketing endeavour I suppose, the devil is in the details.